tintinnabulate/aecontext-handlers/README.md

 	"github.com/tintinnabulate/aecontext-handlers/handlers"
 )

+// createHTTPRouter : creates our URL router.
+As an argument it takes in a
+// ToHandlerHOF, whose job is to make the conversion to a standard HandlerFunc()
+// format.
+This means we can change how the AppEngine Context gets created, by
+// passing in different ToHandlerHOF implementations.
+In this case, we use the one
-// createHTTPRouter : create a HTTP router where each handler is wrapped by a given context func createHTTPRouter(f handlers.ToHandlerHOF) *mux.Router {
+// we want for production (see `init()` function) func createHTTPRouter(f handlers.ToHandlerHOF) *mux.Router {
 	appRouter := mux.NewRouter()
 	appRouter.HandleFunc("/foo", f(fooHandler)).Methods("GET")